simatic-ax/learning-path/03_loading_and_debugging/slides/slides.md

 </header>
 <div class="grid-two-col-eq">
   <div class="flex-col justify-center">
-    <p>After you completed this training section you will </p>
+    <p>After you have completed this training section you will:</p>
         <ul>
-            <li>understand how the download workflow together with TIA Portal and AX is working.</li>
+            <li>understand how the download workflow together with TIA Portal and AX is working</li>
-            <li>know how to download a compiled AX project to a controller.</li>
+            <li>know how to download a compiled AX project to a controller</li>
-            <li>know how to debug and monitor your code online on the PLC.</li>
+            <li>know how to debug and monitor your code online on the PLC</li>
         </ul>
     <br>
   </div>